SuhailS14/SuhailS14/README.md

 <div>
     <p>
         During my research, I completed a practical ethical hacking project where I engaged with a VulnHub box.
-Upon completing the project, I presented my findings to the class after being requested by my instructor.
+Upon completing the project, I presented my research and completion to the class after being requested by my lecturer.
 I successfully identified and documented two flags: the user flag and the root flag.
 The presentation included demonstrations of comprehensive scans, techniques for privilege escalation, and configurations to exploit vulnerabilities.
 This hands-on experience not only enhanced my technical proficiency but also provided practical insights into cybersecurity methodologies in real-world scenarios.
     </p>
 </div>